'I Can Now Say It': Elementary School Principal Comes Out As Transgender

 “I applaud Principal Daniels and admire the courage, honesty and transparency that comes through in the letter you received,” Angelakis wrote.

-The letter included recourses for parents to talk to their children about transgender issues.
+The letter included resources for parents to talk to their children about transgender issues.

 “Principal Daniels has committed to being honest and transparent throughout this personal journey.
 I will certainly do the same from the district’s perspective,” wrote Angelakis.